Bicycle Accident Lawyer

 Gathering evidence will be a must in proving your accident claim.
 You may have gathered evidence at the scene, but what you currently have may not suffice.

 Thankfully, your bike accident lawyer can continue the investigation for you.
 They can take a closer look at the case and collect more evidence to prove the other party’s negligence.

-Throughout their investigation, your lawyer can look into the defendant’s driving record to see if they have a history of being a negligent driver.
+Throughout their investigation, your legal representative can look into the defendant’s driving record to see if they have a history of being a negligent driver.
 They can also obtain the police report to see what the officers have thus far.
-After pooling all the evidence together, your lawyer can build a strong case to help you win your lawsuit.
+After pooling all the evidence together, they can then build a strong case to help you win your lawsuit.

 Give You More Time to Recover

 Being involved in an accident is rough.
 A bicycle accident can be even tougher to deal with if you are the cyclist because you are more likely to sustain serious injuries.
 If you have a brain injury, you may not take on any challenging tasks for a while.

 The good news is that your attorney can buy you some valuable time.
 You can stay in the hospital and continue to recover while they move forward with the case.
 There is no need to worry about your case going dormant because you were badly hurt following your accident.